När är det dags att återimpregnera skaljacka av t ex Gore-Tex membran

 Re-waterproof

-When water no longer beads off the outer fabric of your rain jacket, shell jacket or other functional outer garment, its original water repellency has been washed out.
+When water drops no longer bead and run off the outer fabric of your rain jacket, shell jacket or other functional outdoor garment, its original water repellency has been washed out.
 If this happens, it’s time to re-waterproof the garment so that it regains its original technical properties.

 Untreated fabric on the left, and OrganoTex-treated fabric on the right.